 - Rani of Jhansi

-Also known as Rani Laxmi Bai, she was and still is regarded as one of the most courageous women of all times.
+Also known as Rani Laxmi Bai, she was and still regarded as one of the most courageous women and leading women freedom fighters of all times.
 As dedicated as she was for her native country, it is still hard to believe that she fought the Britishers, alone with her month’s old child tied on her back.
 She is yet another Freedom Fighter born in Uttar Pradesh, Jhansi district to be precise.
 For her the rebel was due to the betrayal that the Britishers had done to her by telling her to abandon all her rights to Jhansi after her husband, the Maharaja had died.
 It is said that she took it on her to save herself and her son when she somehow managed to escape the palace but lost her life not much later.
 Nonetheless, she will always remain an epitome of courage, dedication, and fearlessness to every girl that is born in this country.

 - Ram Prasad Bismil